WindTa/SchedulerApp/README.md

 # To do list

+- Create appointments
+- Import/export appointments
 - Create calendar
-- Change calendar color
-- Create appointments and import/export
-- Change appointment color